xaunvih/webpack-template-js-engine/README.md

-# webpack-template-js-engine - Small demo to help you guys easy start your demo pages faster
+# webpack-template-js-engine

-A template project about webpack and templates js engine such as ejs, handlebar, pug.
+ - Template project about webpack and templates js engine such as ejs, handlebar, pug.
+ - Help you guys easy start your demo pages faster

 ### Usage